Sleep: Screens Stealing Our Slumber?

 Human Resources: The Era of Digital Reductionism?

-It promised to make things more efficient, objective, and data-driven, but has the internet instead turned a human-centric discipline into an automated, impersonal system with new ethical and privacy concerns?
-To help us expl...
+The internet promised to make human resources more efficient, objective, and data-driven.
+But has it instead turned a human-centric discipline into an automated, impersonal system - introducing new ethical concerns, workplace...

 Video Games: From Finished Art to Perpetual Product?